jMetal/jMetal/docs/autoconfiguration.rst

 Auto-configuration of evolutionary algorithms: NSGA-II
 ======================================================

-Before reading this section, readers are referred to the paper "Automatic configuration of NSGA-II with jMetal and irace", presented in GECCO 2019 (DOI: https://doi.org/10.1145/3319619.3326832), and to the :ref:`installation`.
+Before reading this section, readers are referred to the paper "Automatic configuration of NSGA-II with jMetal and irace", presented in GECCO 2019 (DOI: https://doi.org/10.1145/3319619.3326832).
 This tutorial is intended as a guide to replicate the experimentation conducted in that paper.
 Please, take into account that this is a work in progress.
 Comments, suggestions, and bugs reporting are welcome.
 The source code is located in the ``org.uma.jmetal.auto`` package of the ``jmetal-experimental`` submodule.

 Motivation
 ----------